google/transit/gtfs-realtime/spec/en/trip-modifications.md

 ##  Modification

-A `Modification` message replaces a span of n stop times (`num_stops_replaced`) from each affected trip starting at `start_stop_sequence`.
+A `Modification` message replaces a span of n stop times (between `start_stop_selector` and `end_stop_selector`) from each affected trip starting at `start_stop_selector`.
 The spans of the modifications MUST not overlap.
 Spans may not be contiguous; in this case the two modifications MUST be merged into one.
 These stop times are replaced with a new stop time for each replacement stop described by `replacement_stops`.

 The sequence of `replacement_stops` may be of arbitrary length.
 For example, 3 stops could be replaced by 2, 4, or 0 stops as the situation may require.